- Does PC mobile offer SIM cards?

 NOTE – This option will no longer be available as of June 30, 2017.
 See section above for details ('Discontinuation of the old PC mobile Self-Serve option').

 CDMA NETWORK CHANGE

 - CDMA Network Change

-The CDMA network (an older network technology) will begin shutting down in regions across Canada starting on the following dates:
+The CDMA network (an older network technology) will be replaced by a 4G network in regions across Canada starting on the following dates:

 January 31, 2017